beshrkayali/loki/README.md

 **loki**: line oriented (k)ommand interpreter

-Loki is a small library for # writing line-oriented command interpreters (or cli programs) that is inspired by Python's cmdlib.
+Loki is a small library for writing line-oriented command interpreters (or cli programs) that is inspired by Python's cmd lib.

 Example
 =======